aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

 2. <a target="_blank" href="http://docs.aws.amazon.com/sns/latest/dg/AccessPolicyLanguage_SpecialInfo.html#sns_aspen_actions">SNS API methods</a>.

 Now we just need to specify the SNS topic Arn as the resource.
-If you are unfamiliar with the Join syntax above in the Resources grouping, what is happening here is we are performing a string join consisting of various components as listed below:
+If you are unfamiliar with the syntax above in the <b>Resources</b> section, what is happening here is we are performing a string join using AWS <a target="_blank" href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html">Cloudformation's intrinsic functions</a>.

+It is useful to remember that the SNS Arn is composed of various components as listed below in sequential order:
 1. The Amazon service namespace
 2. AWS region
 3. AWS account id
 4. Topic name

-To achieve that we invoke Cloudformation's intrinsic functions, specifically "Fn::Join" in which you can read more about <a target="_blank" href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html">here</a>.

-With that said, we need to somehow reference the region and account id.
+With that said, we need to gain reference to the region and account id the topic will be provisioned in.
 We shall make use of Cloudformation's pseudo parameters to access those variables.
 The best online resources documenting pseudo parameters can be found <a target="_blank" href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html">here</a>.

 We also want to find the appropriate value for <b>TOPIC_NAME</b>.
 If you look back to the prior section (3) where we created the Lambda that subscribes to a topic you should be able to retrieve the topic name.